The Bizarros: Origins (1970s)

 The band were signed to the Mercury subsidiary Blank Records.
 New Musical Express wrote at this point that the band was starting to tone down its "hard and vicious" style, and was developing a "brooding edge that compares well with the Stranglers".
 In 1979, the band released its self-titled debut album on Mercury.
 A restructuring of the Mercury label, which included Blank being dissolved, left the band without a label.
 The self titled album was well received though, and was given an even stronger review by Christgau than their first album.
-The band released additional singles on Clone Records.
+The band released additional singles on Clone Records, including backing John Radar on his 1979 Single One Step at a Time/Get You Back in 1979.
 But the Mercury disappointment, along with the untimely death of drummer Garberson, resulted in Nicholis deciding to step away from the music world and concentrate on a more stable career; by this time Nicholis was married with children.
 The Parkins Brothers and Walker continued on for a short time, adding a few friends to their lineup, but in under a year the band ended its original run.